Sunspotter-Project/sunspotter-neural-network/README.md

 ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/ModellSummary.PNG)

 #### Model Performance
-In the following list one can see how the accurracy and the loss function developed over the epochs.
+The following list shows how the accurracy and the loss function developed over the epochs.
 ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/TrainingOutputEvolutionOfAccurracyAndLoss.PNG)

-And the the view of accurracy and loss visualizes as a graph.
+The view of accurracy and loss visualizes as a graph:
 ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/DiagrammOutputEvolutionOfAccurracyAndLoss.PNG)

-The Performance of the model was measured with a confusion matrix, prediction was made with the test dataset.
-Most important metric for sunspotter is the _precision for class sunny_!
-This is because we want to show the user, where he or she should go the get some sun.
+The performance of the model was measured with a confusion matrix.
+The prediction was made with the test dataset.
+Most important metric for SunSpotter is the _precision for class sunny_!.
+This is because of we want to show the user, where to go to get some sun.

 | ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/ConfusionMatrixTestDataSet.PNG) |